datajoint/example/README.md

-Instructions to setting up the example DataJoint schema
+Instructions for setting up the example DataJoint schema

 Setting up the database
 -----